MASD-Project/dogen/README.md

 Dogen then uses this input to generate a source code representation of the model.
-At present the main frontend is [Dia](https://en.wikipedia.org/wiki/Dia_(software)), but we also support JSON.
+At present the main frontend is [Dia](https://en.wikipedia.org/wiki/Dia_(software)), but we also support [JSON](http://json.org/).
 Depending on use cases and user demand, other frontends may follow.

 The generated code contains most of the functionality required from a typical C++ domain object such as serialisation, hashing, streaming and so on.
-Whilst we intend for the suite to be useful out of the box for most use cases, our end goal is to enable users to extend Dogen, adapting it to the vagaries of their specific needs.
+Whilst we intend for the application to be useful out of the box for most use cases, our end goal is to enable users to extend Dogen, adapting it to the vagaries of their specific needs.
 Note that Dogen has experimental C# support, but it is not in feature parity with C++ support.

-Dogen provides a reference implementation for each supported language, available on a separate git repo:
+Dogen provides a reference implementation for each supported language, available as a separate git repo:

 - [C++ Reference
   Implementation](https://github.com/MASD-Project/cpp_ref_impl).
 Models